 - Gordon Brown, Maxton

-- Ian Bullock, Under Siege: The Independent Labour Party in Interwar Britain
+- Ian Bullock, Under Siege: The ILP in the Interwar Years

 - Gidon Cohen, The Failure of a Dream: The Independent Labour Party from Disaffiliation to World War II